chathamnorth/chathamnorth.github.io/timeline.md

 September 14th, 2020 – NCDEQ posts [Notice of Violation and Intent to Assess Penalty](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1295022&dbid=0&repo=WaterResources) for a sewage spill that occurred 8/20/2020 (800 gallons from Pump Station E) due to pump station failure.

 September 26th, 2020 – Sewage spill reported on 9/26/2020 @ 10:45am from a manhole on Great Ridge Parkway across from the dog park and Pump Station A. Spill was due to mechanical failure at Pump Station A.

+October 5th, 2020 – CC BOC meeting agenda items by Newland and ONSWC are delayed until October 19th as negotiations between Briar Chapel HOA Board, Newland and ONSWC are announced.
+Mentions StopChathamNorth as part of these negotiations, but we were never included in negotiations with Newland or ONSWC.
+We had one meeting to present our concerns to the BC HOA Board and were told they were not prepared to renegotiate.

+October 13th, 2020 – NCDEQ posts a [Permit Modification request for WQ0028552](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1317251&dbid=0&repo=WaterResources) calling for expansion of the spray irrigation fields in Briar Chapel by 120,150gpd.
+New spray irrigation areas are located west of Twin Lakes Golf Course, south of Western Pond and west of Rosebank Drive.